12 Popular Canadian Foods to Try While Traveling

 The soup is a staple of many Canadian restaurants, especially in the winter.
 If your Canadian travel plans happen during the cold months, enjoying a hearty bowl of split pea soup could be the perfect way to end a long day of exploring.

-12. Lobster Rolls
+12. Lobster rolls

 Canada is famous for its seafood, especially on the East Coast.
 Early settlers fished for lobsters in the Gulf of St. Lawrence, and they’ve been a delicious part of Canadian cuisine ever since.
 Lobster meals were simple to cook and inexpensive, making them a popular option for many early residents of Canada.